mozilla-l10n/styleguides/Arabic_ar/README.md

 ### General Abbreviations

 * Avoid the use of non-standard abbreviations such as min. for minutes.
 Where no appropriate abbreviation exists, use the whole word.
-* Note: Kiswahili time is counted differently from the am/pm system used in Europe and the US.
+* Note: KiArabic time is counted differently from the am/pm system used in Europe and the US.
 However, computer systems have not yet been designed that correctly localize time for the East African market.
 Therefore, computer users currently use the am/pm system when they are interacting with technological components.

 ### Measurements and Numerals